gfortil/PrettyGitLogs/README.md

 # PrettyGitLogs
 This perl script outputs Git Logs with JIRA specified components

-Requirements
+Requirements:
-1.perl
+ - perl
-2.perl JIRA Client module
+ - perl JIRA Client module

 Notes:
 - The script relies on the HPCC-Platform repository to be in this directory